CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 _What config info or resources did you have to create explicitly that Amazon created for you when launching an ASG from an existing instance?_

-> had to list availability zones - had to create the launchconfig -
+> had to list availability zones by way of subnet IDs - had to create the launchconfig -

 #### Lab 6.1.3: Launch Config Changes